November 2015 Paris attacks: Government

 President Hollande issued a statement asking the French people to remain strong in the face of the attacks.
 He also visited the Bataclan theatre and vowed to "mercilessly" fight against terrorism.
 Hollande chaired an emergency meeting of the French Cabinet that night and directed his national security council to meet the next morning.
 The authorities urged the residents of Paris to stay indoors for their own safety and declared a state of emergency.
-Hollande cancelled his trip to the 2015 G-20 Antalya summit because of the attacks, instead sending Foreign Minister Laurent Fabius and Finance Minister Michel Sapin as his representatives.
+Hollande canceled his trip to the 2015 G-20 Antalya summit because of the attacks, instead sending Foreign Minister Laurent Fabius and Finance Minister Michel Sapin as his representatives.
 On 14 November, Hollande announced three days of national mourning.
 On 16 November, Hollande convened a special Congress of the French Parliament to address the attack and lay out legislative and diplomatic plans he wanted to take in response to them.
 These proposals included an extension of the state of emergency for three months, changes to the French constitution, one of which would have enabled France to protect itself from dual citizens who might pose a risk, and an increase in military attacks against ISIL.

 On 4 December 2015, the French government published a guide in form of a cartoon on how to survive a terrorist attack.
 The guide is to be posted in public places and be available online.

-In July 2016 the French government published the report of a commission of inquiry, presided over by Georges Fenech, into possible security failings relating to the 2015 terrorist attacks in Paris.
+In July 2016, the French government published the report of a commission of inquiry, presided over by Georges Fenech, into possible security failings relating to the 2015 terrorist attacks in Paris.
 The report recommended the establishment of a single "national anti-terrorism agency".

 In August 2016, minister of the interior Bernard Cazeneuve stated that about 20 radicalised mosques and more than 80 hate preachers had been expelled from France since 2012.

 Military

 On 15 November, the French Air Force launched the biggest airstrike of Opération Chammal, its bombing campaign against ISIL, sending 10 aircraft to drop 20 bombs on Raqqa, the city where ISIL is based.
 On 16 November, the French Air Force carried out more airstrikes on ISIL targets in Raqqa, including a command centre and a training camp.
 On 18 November 2015, French aircraft carrier Charles de Gaulle left its home port of Toulon heading towards the eastern Mediterranean to support bombing operations carried out by the international coalition.
 This decision was taken before the November attacks but was accelerated by the events.

 French authorities regularly gave detailed information to US authorities on the whereabouts of high-ranking IS members in the Syria-Iraq zone to be tracked and killed.
-This cooperation led to American air strikes being able to kill the planners of 13 November 2015 attacks.
+This cooperation led to American air strikes being able to kill the planners of the 13 November 2015 attacks.
 United States authorities cooperated as they consider that if terrorist attacks hadn't taken place in France, they would have done so in the US instead.